Cpl. Leo H. Dorsey

 back to the Philippines and after recuperation

-sent back to the United States by the U.S.S.
+sent back to the United States by the U.S.A.T.

 General R. L. Howze which arrived at San